Matafou/landmark/README.md

 By the way: be careful with `shift` and numpad keys: here `shift numpad 0` is recognized by emacs as `(shift kp-insert)` instead of `(shift kp-0)`.

+## Removing a landmark

+Buffer landmarks are not removable.

+Position landmarks can be removed by hitting the creating shortcut (typically C-S-...) when the point is at its location.
+Hence if point is not at its location hitting the the shorcut twice will remove from a distance.

 # Implementation

 Technically quite simple using markers, markers and overlays.